Standardized Testing & Language Proficiency

 Please note that the testing codes above for the School of General Studies differ from those for Columbia College and Columbia Engineering; please ensure that all test scores are sent to the appropriate admissions office.

 Students for whom English was not the primary language of instruction for their high school or secondary education (ex.: French lycée students, including those in American/British OIB sections) and did not live in an Anglophone country for at least three years must submit official scores from either the Duolingo English Test, TOEFL, IELTS, or Cambridge English Qualifications C1 Advanced or C2 Proficiency exams.
-The Dual BA Program Admissions Committee requires a minimum score of 100 on the internet-based TOEFL (or 600 on the paper version), a 7.0 composite score on the IELTS, 120 on the Duolingo exam, or a grade of B or higher on the C1 Advanced or C2 Proficiency exam.
-Please note, English proficiency exams (Duolingo, TOEFL, IELTS, or CAE) should be received by the application deadline on January 2.
+These scores must be received by the January 2 application deadline.

 Non-native English speakers may choose to submit an SAT or ACT score instead of a Duolingo, TOEFL, IELTS, or C1 Advanced/C2 Proficiency exam; however, the admissions committee reserves the right to ask students to later submit a Duolingo English Test, TOEFL, IELTS, or C1 Advanced/C2 Proficiency exam as part of their application.